Looking For quality elementary resources? Click here ➔

 Hula Hoop Pass

-This is a fun game that will get everyone laughing!
+This is one of the most fun classroom team-building games that will get everyone laughing!
 Split your class into two or more teams.
 Have students stand in a line holding hands with the person beside them.
 Give the first person in each chain a hula hoop.
 The goal is to pass the hoop all the way to the other end without letting go of the person next to you.

 Paper Chain Challenge